-Meeting your tax obligations means giving us accurate information so we can assess your liabilities or your entitlements under the Acts we administer.
+Meeting your tax obligations means giving us accurate information so we can assess your tax and entitlements under the Acts we administer.
 We may also exchange information about you with some government agencies and another country.

-For full details of our privacy policy go to www.ird.govt.nz (search keyword: privacy).
+Find our full privacy policy at ird.govt.nz/privacy